Why Did I Get My Period Again Just A Week Later? | Clear Cycle Clues

 True menstrual flow generally lasts 3–7 days with moderate blood loss that includes bright red blood mixed with tissue from the uterine lining.

-Spotting might confuse you into thinking you have another period just a week later when it’s actually breakthrough bleeding caused by hormonal shifts or irritation inside the uterus.
+Spotting might confuse you into thinking you have another period just a week later when it’s actually irregular periods or breakthrough bleeding caused by hormonal shifts or irritation inside the uterus.

 Understanding these differences helps answer “Why Did I Get My Period Again Just A Week Later?”